-- Wear a hard hat, protective glasses, and other protective equipment, as required. - When work is performed around an engine that is operating, wear protective devices for ears to help prevent damage to hearing.
+Wear a hard hat, protective glasses, and other protective equipment, as required.

-- Do not wear loose clothing or jewelry that can snag on controls or on other parts of the engine. - Ensure that all protective guards and all covers are secured in place on the engine. - Never put maintenance fluids into glass containers.
+- Perkins recommend that you do not stand next to an exposed running engine unless it is necessary when carrying out daily checks or maintenance procedures.
+The appropriate Personal Protective Equipment (PPE) must be worn when standing next to an exposed running engine. - Do not wear loose clothing or jewelry that can snag on controls or on other parts of the engine. - Ensure that all protective guards and all covers are secured in place on the engine. - Never put maintenance fluids into glass containers.
 Glass containers can break. - Use all cleaning solutions with care. - Report all necessary repairs.